o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 {{< /tip >}}

 ## Add a material with the VegetationBending material type
-Before we begin editing any files, we want to ensure we can make a material using our material type in the **Editor**.
+Before you begin editing any files, make a material using your material type in the **Editor**.

  1. Launch the Editor, and open the **Material Editor**.
 For information on how to do this, see the [Material Editor](/docs/atom-guide/look-dev/materials/material-editor) page.